Best Electric Bikes Vancouver 2026: 30 Picks for Rain & Hills

 Fat Tire E-Bikes — All-Weather Grip

 Fat tires are not just for snow.
-In Vancouver, the 4.0-inch contact patch is about wet traction — grip on rain-slicked pavement, painted road markings that become ice rinks in drizzle, and loose gravel on the shoulder of Marine Drive.
-A wider tire at lower pressure conforms to the road surface and finds grip where a 2.0-inch tire slides.
+In Vancouver, the 4.0-inch contact patch is about wet traction — grip on rain-slicked pavement, painted road markings that turn into ice rinks in drizzle, and loose gravel on the shoulder of Marine Drive.
+A wider tire at lower pressure conforms to the road surface and finds grip where a 2.0-inch tire slides out.

 500W / 1,000WBafang Hub (Peak)